-Stir the ground beef every three to five minutes as it cooks in the skillet.
+Stir the ground beef every 3 to 5 minutes as it cooks in the skillet.
+(Stirring more often will prevent the outside from getting crisp and brown.)
 Break apart the cooking meat with the spatula to get the chunks smaller if desired.
-Cook the ground beef for eight to 10 minutes or until no pink remains in the middle of the pieces.
-The USDA recommends cooking ground beef until it reaches an internal temperature of 160 degrees Fahrenheit.
+Cook the ground beef for 8 to 10 minutes or until no pink remains in the middle of the pieces.

 Tip the skillet slightly so the grease runs to one side of the pan.
 Use a slotted spoon to scoop out the ground beef from the other side of the pan, allowing the grease to drain off as you scoop.

 Step 6: Transfer the Beef to a Paper Towel-Lined Plate

 Lay the cooked ground beef onto paper towels to soak up the remaining fat.
 Pat the beef gently with another paper towel to absorb a little more grease.